 This medicinal substance has been classified in the anatomical therapeutic chemical (ATC) classification according to its main therapeutic use as follows:

-Avalglucosidase alfa is the active ingredient of these drugs:
+Avalglucosidase alfa is an active ingredient of these brands: